buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertyEnumerations/PEnum_OCSFasteningType.md

 # PEnum_OCSFasteningType

-Fastening used in Overhead Contact System.
+Fastening used in Overhead Contact System.<!-- end of definition -->

 ## Items